Hurricane Preparedness Week begins Monday with expert tips for before, during and after a storm

 CHARLESTON, S.C.
 (WCBD) – Monday marks the beginning of National Hurricane Preparedness Week.
-With a record of 30 named storms that hit last year and two hitting before the typical start, the Red Cross pleas to get plans together now.
+With a record of 30 named storms last year and two making landfall before the typical start, the Red Cross is encouraging families to get plans together now.

-Experts suggest that in the days leading up to a store, ensure that your house and family are well prepared.

-Officials say it is best to know what to do before, during and after a storm so that you and your family know how to prepare and ways to minimize the time it takes to recover from effects of the storm.
+Experts say it is best to know what to do before, during, and after a storm so that you and your family know how to prepare and ways to minimize the time it takes to recover from the effects of the storm.

-As far as how you can start preparing, your emergency kit should contain a gallon of water per person per day, non-perishable foods, a flashlight, medications, and pandemic supplies such as extra masks.
+As far as how you can start preparing, your emergency kit should contain a gallon of water per person per day for up to three days, non-perishable foods, a flashlight, medications, and pandemic supplies such as extra masks.

 Not only should you develop an emergency plan to evacuate, but also prepare your home for impacts such as flooding.
 Also, look to invest in a backup generator and ensure you have additional fuel.